Nals

-Nals ([nals]; Nalles [ˈnalles]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 13 km northwest of the city of Bolzano.
+Nals ([nals]; Nalles [ˈnalles]) is a comune (municipality) and a village in the province of South Tyrol in northern Italy, located about 13 km northwest of the city of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,815 and an area of 12.3 km2.

 Nals borders the following municipalities: Andrian, Eppan, Gargazon, Unsere Liebe Frau im Walde-St. Felix, Terlan, and Tisens.

 Frazioni

 The municipality of Nals contains the frazione (subdivision) Sirmian (Sirmiano).